netdata/go.d.plugin/modules/k8s_kubeproxy/README.md

-# k8s_kubeproxy
+# K8S Kube-proxy monitoring with Netdata

 [`Kube-proxy`](https://kubernetes.io/docs/concepts/overview/components/#kube-proxy) is a network proxy that runs on each each node in your cluster, implementing part of the Kubernetes Service.

-This module will monitor one or more `kube-proxy` instances.
+This module will monitor one or more `kube-proxy` instances, depending on your configuration.

 ## Charts